 CMT genetic testing is as much of an integral part of diagnosing CMT as are symptoms, family history, and nerve conduction studies.
 A nerve conduction study often precedes genetic testing, and the results can inform a clinical diagnosis.
-Before genetic testing is performed, when nerve conduction study findings are consistent with demyelinating CMT, doctors use CMT1 as a blanket diagnosis, and when consistent with axonal CMT, CMT2 (Gondim and Thomas 2019).
-However, the only way doctors can identify the exact CMT subtype is through genetic testing that identifies a known CMT-causing genetic mutation (El-Abassi 2014), or, as Dr. Lewis explains, through a more sophisticated analysis of all diagnostic findings in the case of a genetic test VUS finding.
+Before genetic testing is performed, when nerve conduction study findings are consistent with demyelinating CMT, doctors use CMT1 as a blanket diagnosis, and when consistent with axonal CMT, CMT2 (Gondim and Thomas, 2019).
+However, the only way doctors can identify the exact CMT subtype is through genetic testing that identifies a known CMT-causing genetic mutation (El-Abassi, et al., 2014), or, as Dr. Lewis explains, through a more sophisticated analysis of all diagnostic findings in the case of a genetic test VUS finding.
 The blanket diagnosis of CMT1 or CMT2 is descript as a clinical diagnosis but infers no genetic cause.
 Raymond (2021) identifies 27 demyelinating CMT subtypes and 112 axonal CMT subtypes.
 Upon genetic confirmation, a CMT1 or CMT2 clinical diagnosis can change, and is dependent upon the identified CMT-causing gene mutation.
-There are four categories in which demyelinating CMT is found—CMT1, CMT4, CMTX, and [Gene Name]-CMT; and there are ten categories in which axonal CMT is found—CMT2, CMTX, dHMN, dSMA, GAN, HMSN, HSAN, HSN, SMA-LEP, [Gene Name]-CMT (Raymond, CMT-Associated Genes 2021).
+There are four categories in which demyelinating CMT is found—CMT1, CMT4, CMTX, and [Gene Name]-CMT; and there are ten categories in which axonal CMT is found—CMT2, CMTX, dHMN, dSMA, GAN, HMSN, HSAN, HSN, SMA-LEP, [Gene Name]-CMT (Raymond, 2021).
 It’s easy to see how a CMT1 or CMT2 clinical diagnosis might change after the underlying CMT-causing mutation is identified, but why does knowing the exact subtype matter?

 CMT clinical trials are often subtype specific.
 CMT, due to its heterogeneity (many unique causes, many diverse presentations), is a collection of 155 genetically distinct diseases.
 Each of these 155 genetically distinct diseases is a CMT subtype.
 Researchers often target a specific subtype in their clinical trials.
 As such, clinical trials typically require that every participant have genetic confirmation of their CMT (genetic confirmation = identified subtype).
 Gene therapy as a potential treatment and even as a potential cure for CMT involves targeting a specific gene or gene mutation.
-Therefore, a potential gene therapy for CMT4C, for example, which is caused by autosomal recessive mutations in the SH3TC2 gene (Senderek 2003), would likely be of no benefit to a CMTer who has CMT1H, which is caused by autosomal dominant mutations in the FBLN5 gene (Safka Brozkova 2020).
+Therefore, a potential gene therapy for CMT4C, for example, which is caused by autosomal recessive mutations in the SH3TC2 gene (Senderek, et al., 2003), would likely be of no benefit to a CMTer who has CMT1H, which is caused by autosomal dominant mutations in the FBLN5 gene (Brozkova, et al., 2020).
 For these reasons, identifying the underlying responsible CMT-causing genetic mutation is essential.
 Although CMT genetic testing might come up empty, testing is critical in these circumstances.
 Another reason for CMT genetic testing is family planning.

 CMT is inheritable.
 CMT is inheritable because each of the genetic mutations that cause the disease are inheritable.
 How CMT is inherited, that is, how it’s passed on, is dependent solely on the underlying CMT-causing genetic mutation.
 CMT is passed on in one of five ways.
-Each of these are known as an inheritance pattern, and each inheritance pattern carries its own chances of inheritance (Raymond, CMT Inheritance Patterns 2021).
+Each of these are known as an inheritance pattern, and each inheritance pattern carries its own chances of inheritance (Raymond, 2021).
 In order to know the chances a CMTer has for passing on their CMT to their children, especially when there is no established family history of CMT, the underlying responsible genetic mutation must be identified.
 Without knowing the genetic cause, understanding the chances of inheritance is guess work (albeit a highly educated and informed guess), and this can impact family planning.
 A carefully reviewed detailed family history, however, can reveal a likely inheritance pattern when the investigator has the specialized training needed to understand and recognize the patterns.